En / Ru

 Introduction: Ice Cold Data

 Listvyanka is the starting point for everyone who comes to Baikal in winter.
 There are traffic jams on the road and hustle and bustle in the town.
-It has a perfect tourist infrastructure: shops, restaurants and cafes; travel agencies; and the Limnological Museum, which is usually called the Museum of Baikal.
+It has a perfect tourist infrastructure: shops, restaurants and cafes, travel agencies; and the Baikal Museum SB RAS, which is usually called the Museum of Baikal.
 For the most curious there are even live bears in the street.
-Just within the first day you can see all the symbols of Lake Baikal: seals, ice, the Omul (a whitefish species of the salmon), and the lake.
+Just within the first day you can see all the symbols of Lake Baikal: seals, ice, the omul (a whitefish species of the salmon family), and the lake.

 This is a good informational start, geographically Listvyanka is located directly at the Angara River's headwaters.
 In addition, there is a museum where you can see all that makes Lake Baikal famous.
-The museum is pretty small, there are just three rooms.
-There are information stands, bottles with examples of embalmed Baikal fish, a small pool with seals, and an aquarium with local fish.
-In the largest pool there are Baikal seals - the only exclusively freshwater pinniped species.
-Imagine, how terribly tight this pool is for them after the vastness of Lake Baikal.
+The museum is pretty small: there are just three rooms.
+There are information stands, specimens of preserved Baikal fish, a small pool with seals, and an aquarium with local fish.
+In the largest pool there are Baikal seals — the only exclusively freshwater pinniped species.
+Imagine how terribly tight this pool is for them after the vastness of Lake Baikal.
 Of course, this is one of the few opportunities to see the local endemic.
-Seals in the wildlife are cautious, and they spend the winter under the ice.
+Seals in the wild are cautious, and they spend the winter under the ice.
 In summer, they go to the rookery on the Ushkan Islands, where there are only a few chances to see them from afar.
 Well, let's wish patience and health to the museum captives… For an additional fee, you can "sink to the bottom of Lake Baikal" in a submarine.
 The attraction does not meet the expectations of such an excursion in the 21st century and it seems kind of primitive.
 But the museum staff is very proud of it.

 The first ride on ice

 It was not that easy to find "clean" spaces on the ice surface of the lake.
 We found just a few transparent ice spots in windy areas.
 During the whole week, we saw pure transparent ice surfaces only twice, the rest of the lake was covered with a thick snow blanket.
 Scientists confirm that the duration of freezing for Lake Baikal has been reduced.
-But this does not seem to be related to global warming problem.
+But this does not seem to be related to the problem of global warming.
 This process began about 100 years ago.

-Khivuses are produced at the plant in Nizhny Novgorod.
-This is a hovercraft with large propellers, capable of driving on ice at high speeds and accommodating several passengers.
+Khivuses are produced at a plant in Nizhny Novgorod.
+There are a hovercraft with large propellers, capable of driving on ice at high speeds and accommodating several passengers.
 In summer, most of them are moored.

 It seemed that there I felt an ice floe stab my heart, like the splinters of the troll-mirror into the little boy Kai's heart in the fairy tale "Snow Queen".
 And I felt that Baikal and its ice really enchanted me: transparent ice floes were like glass, piles of ice hummocks were like broken mirrors.
 There were many fantasies and allegories.
 Baikal ice turned out to be truly magical.